Skip to content

 Marketing Channels

-If you’re creating custom marketing channel groupings in Heap, you’ll want to create a Channel property on the event level that specifies several conditions that map to your definition of marketing channels.
-Once created, you’ll have several conditions in your definition that look like the following example:
+If you’re creating custom marketing channel groupings in Heap, you’ll want to create a Channel property on the event level that specifies several conditions that map to your labels of marketing channels.
+Once created, you’ll have several conditions in your label that look like the following example:

 Aggregating unique values into larger groupings

-A common use case for defined properties is to take countless unique values and map them to custom groupings that you can use in analysis.
-As an example, the Heap application generates unique URLs for each query run.
+A common use case for labeled properties is to take countless unique values and map them to custom groupings that you can use in analysis.
+As an example, the Heap application generates unique URLs for each chart.
 For the ease of analysis, I may want to aggregate these values into custom groupings to understand which analysis modules in Heap users are engaging with based on the URL pattern.
-To create an Analysis Module property, I would define the following conditions:
+To create an Analysis Module property, I would label the following conditions:

 Merging, re-naming or cleaning up existing properties